Lady smiling in city

 • Antibiotics that you take by mouth.
 They destroy the bacteria that are causing the infection.
 Antibiotics are given through a vein (intravenously) only in rare cases of severe infection.

-• Emptying the breast regularly and completely by breastfeeding or pumping.
+• Breastfeeding regularly.
 This is also very important for keeping a good milk supply.

-Most women can keep breastfeeding with the affected breast while an abscess heals.
-With your doctor's approval, you can cover the abscess area with a light gauze dressing while you breastfeed.
+Most people can keep breastfeeding with the affected breast while an abscess heals.
+With your doctor's or midwife's approval, you can cover the abscess area with a light gauze dressing while you breastfeed.

 If you are told to stop breastfeeding from the affected breast while an abscess heals, you can keep breastfeeding from the healthy breast.
 Be sure to pump or express milk from the infected breast regularly.